 - a.

 Requires a license, permit, or any other prior authorization to engage in or operate a line of business. - b.

-Imposes a criminal penalty, a civil penalty, or another sanction, or creates a cause of action for failure to comply with its terms. - d. □ Is likely to directly reduce the revenue or increase the expenses of the lines of business to which it will apply or applies.
+Imposes a criminal penalty, a civil penalty, or another sanction, or creates a cause of action for failure to comply with its terms. - c.

+Requires specific expenditures or the report of information as a condition of compliance. - d. \square Is likely to directly reduce the revenue or increase the expenses of the lines of business to which it will apply or applies.